-Jurisdiction Nature of operations Pangeon Holdings Ltd. Canada Holding company (inactive) Minera Alondra, S.A. de C.V.
+Jurisdiction Nature of operations

+Canada Holding company (inactive)

 Mexico Exploration company

+USA Exploration company

+Mexico

+Control exists when the Company has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 Inter-company balances and transactions, including unrealized income and expenses arising from inter-company transactions, are eliminated in preparing the consolidated financial statements.